thtrieu/darkflow/README.md

+## Update!

+I've been refactored a lot of code, the goal is to decouple YOLO out of the main framework (darknet -> tensorflow).
+Most of the syntax is the same (for old users), but there is one change with `genw.py`: instead of `python genw.py tiny 3c` to initialize `3c` from `tiny`, please use `python genw.py --src tiny --des 3c`.

+Still working on batch normalization layer though.

+Thanks.

+##

 ## 1. Intro
 Hello, this is a friendly documentation of my work.
 It basically bridges Darknet, Tensorflow and iOS dev.